Geoffrey Bruce

 Major General John Geoffrey Bruce CB, DSO, MC (4 December 1896 – 31 January 1972) was an officer in the British Indian Army, eventually becoming Deputy Chief of General Staff, who participated in the 1922 British Mount Everest expedition.
 Bruce, who had never before climbed a mountain, had been appointed as a transport officer, but chance led to him accompanying George Finch on the only summit attempt that used supplemental oxygen.
 Together they set a new mountaineering world record height of 8321 m, only 527.82 m below the summit of Mount Everest.
+He also took part in the 1924 British Mount Everest expedition, and for a time was slated to make the first summit attempt with George Mallory, before the party was forced to retreat and Mallory subsequently went for the top with Sandy Irvine.

 Background and personal life

 Geoffrey Bruce, born on 4 December 1896, was a son of Colonel Sir Gerald Bruce.
 He attended Rugby School.
 Bruce married Marjorie Isabel Crump in 1932 and they had two daughters.
 In 1922 he was described by his mountaineering colleague George Finch as "tall, of athletic build, strong, endowed with a great fund of mental energy – an invaluable asset on ventures of this kind – and cheerful in any situation".
 Wade Davis said Bruce was, in 1922, "one of the finest athletes in the Indian Army".